GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Methodology

 \subsection{Local Structure Information Modelling}

-Complementing global structural information, local protein information offers additional structure-related insights for protein language modelling.
 While the global structure information modelling component is designed to identify structural similarities across different proteins, the local structure information modelling component zooms in on the specific, intricate features of a protein's internal structure, providing a more nuanced understanding.
 More specifically, in this part, we leverage the local structural details of proteins, including protein 3D distance encoding and substructure-based molecular encoding, to enhance the model's ability to learn and interpret this local configuration effectively, as shown at the bottom of Figure \ref{fig:architecture}.
-We will first detail the process of protein 3D distance encoding.
-Then, the integration of embedding of amino acid molecules will be illustrated.